The Practitioner - Fine Furniture Course

 Following this project, students begin developing their own design and make pieces with tutor support.
 Ideas are discussed, sketched and refined before moving into the workshop, allowing increasing space for personal direction, experimentation and independent making.
 There is also the opportunity to use digital technology including CAD, laser and CNC machines.

-This stage marks the shift from structured projects towards supported independence, where students begin taking real ownership of both the furniture they design and the way they choose to make it
+This stage marks the shift from set projects towards supported independence, where students begin taking real ownership of both the furniture they design and the way they choose to make it.

 Beyond The Practitioner